keyboardio/Kaleidoscope/plugins/Kaleidoscope-CharShift/README.md

 `CS(2)` will output `(` when pressed without `shift`, and `[` if `shift` is being held.

+## Adding CharShift keys in Chrysalis

+As of this writing, CharShift keys can't be defined in Chrysalis; they can only be defined in a custom sketch (see above).
+This doesn't mean that you can't use them in Chrysalis-defined keymaps, however.
+To add a CharShift key in Chrysalis, select `Custom key code`, and add the offset `53631` to the index number of the CharShift key.

+In other words, where you would use `CS(2)` in a Kaleidoscope sketch, you would need to use `53633` (`53631 + 2`) as the custom key code in Chrysalis.
+Any CharShift keys referenced in this way still need to be defined in a custom Kaleidoscope sketch (see above), but they can still be used in a Chrysalis keymap.

+In general, the formula for the Chrysalis custom key code corresponding to the CharShift key with index `N` is:

+`CS(N)` ⟹ `53631 + N`

 ## Further reading

 Starting from the [example][plugin:example] is the recommended way of getting